 - Each cylinder lasts for millions of impression

 - Relatively higher cost than other printing Process

-- Not effective for short run prints, consequently making it expensive.
+- Not practical for short-run prints, consequently making it expensive.

 Embroidery is the most preferred choice of printing, especially by corporate companies.
-Although called as printing, there is no real printing involved, rather the process involves stitching on a clothing material.
-However, first digitize the design and then convert the design into the command which an embroidery machine can read and then commence stitching process the apparel.
+Although called as printing, there is no real printing involved.
+Instead, the process consists of stitching on a clothing material.
+However, first, digitize the design and then convert the design into the command, which an embroidery machine can read and then commence stitching process the apparel.

 - Embroidery is possible on nearly all types of fabric

 - Embroidery is durable and last for the lifetime of the apparel

 - Choose from an extensive range of color

 September 4, 2019